benjha/caMicroscope_SLATE/README.md

 Events:            <none>
 ```

 in this case `172.25.129.140`, will be used for coordination.
-Note this services only exposes IP Address within Slate.
+Note this service only exposes the IP Address within Slate.

 # SliderLoader (ca-load)